SUSTAINABILTY

 We engage in a transparent and open manner in accordance with our Code of Conduct, aiming to build trusting, long-term relationships throughout the lifecycle of our industrial assets.

 We communicate clearly and avoid using unnecessarily complex language or jargon.
-We are committed to maintaining active and transparent engagement with our stakeholders and facilitating a two-way equitable dialogue.
+We seek to maintain active and transparent engagement with our stakeholders and facilitate a two-way equitable dialogue.

-Throughout our engagement activities, we are committed to respecting all cultures and traditions in an appropriate manner.
+Throughout our engagement activities, we seek to respect all cultures and traditions in an appropriate manner.

 Stakeholder engagement at our industrial assets